Sadzurami/tunnelbroker-proxies/README.md

 # Quick IPv6-Proxy Installer

-A simple shell script for deploying your owns IPv6 proxies vie tunnelbroker.
+A simple shell script for deploying your owns IPv6 proxies via tunnelbroker.

 # How it works